RubyAfterAll/spicerack/README.md

 ### Release

+💁‍ Please remember to keep the `CHANGELOG` up to date!

 This is a monorepo which contains several gems designed to build and release together.

 To perform release, set the new canonical version in the `SPICERACK_VERSION` file then run the task.